Vidnava: History

 The first written mention of Vidnava is from 1291.
-At the end of the 14th century, the area was colonized by Germans.
+At the end of the 14th century, the area was colonised by Germans.
 The town prospered until the Hussite Wars, during which in 1428 it was conquered and burned.
 Vidnava did not recover until the early 16th century, when there was a boom in crafts.
 The town was again destroyed by a large fire in 1574, and then during the Thirty Years' War, when it was conquered by the Swedish army several times.

 The history of the town was influenced by the War of the Austrian Succession in 1741–1745.
 The newly established borders of Silesia made Vidnava a border town, cut off from the rich villages to the east of it.

-After the construction of the railway at the end of the 19th century, Vidnava became a railway junction for freight transport from Czechoslovakia to Poland, but this ended with World War II, when the railway bridge over the river Vidnavka was destroyed in 1945.
+After the construction of the railway at the end of the 19th century, Vidnava became a railway junction for freight transport from Czechoslovakia to Poland, but this ended with World War II, when the railway bridge over the river Vidnávka was destroyed in 1945.

 During World War II, the German occupiers operated the Oflag VIII-G and Heilag VIII-G prisoner-of-war camps for Allied POWs and the E214 and E780 forced labour subcamps of the Stalag VIII-B/344 POW camp in Vidnava.
 Four POWs who were killed by the Germans during escape attempts were buried at the Catholic cemetery in Vidnava.
 For many prisoners of war, Vidnava was a stopping place on The March during the final months of World War II in Europe.
 A memorial dedicated to 19 victims of The March is on the local cemetery.

 In 1959, the borders between Czechoslovakia and Poland were adjusted and 80 ha of territory was added to Vidnava.
 From 1976 to 1990, Velká Kraš was a municipal part of Vidnava.